 State law authorizes other categories of exempt purchases.
-Purchases from other governments, some auctions and going-out-of-business sales, and certain other purchases are exempt under provisions of the Texas Local Government Code.
+Purchases from other governments, some auctions and going-out-of-business sales, and other purchases are exempt under provisions of the Local Government Code and Vernon's Statutes.

-The following is a list of other types of contracts that are exempt from competitive bidding requirements:
+The following is a list of other areas that are exempt from competitive bidding requirements:

-- 1. The purchase of land or a right-of-way. - 2.
-Items that can be obtained from only one source, including: - a. items for which competition is precluded because of the existence of patents, copyrights, secret processes or monopolies; - b. films, manuscripts, or books; - c. electric power, gas, water, and other utility services; and - d. captive replacement parts or components for equipment. - 3.
-Food. - 4.
+- 1. Land or right-of-way. - 2.
+Items that can be obtained from only one source, including: - a. items for which competition is precluded because of the existence of patents, copyrights, secret processes or monopolies; - b. films, manuscripts or books; - c. electric power, gas, water, and other utility services; and - d. captive replacement parts or components for equipment; - 3.
+Food - 4.
 Personal property sold: - a. at an auction by a state licensed auctioneer; - b. at a going-out-of-business sale; or - c. by a political subdivision of the state, a state agency, or an entity of the federal government. - 5.
-Any work performed and paid for by the day.

-6. Work performed under a contract for community and economic development made by a county designed to reasonably increase participation by historically underutilized businesses in public contract awards by establishing a contract percentage goal for HUB businesses.
+Any work performed and paid for by the day is exempt from the competitive bidding process. - 6.
+Work performed under a contract for community and economic development made by a county designed to reasonably increase participation by historically underutilized businesses in public contract awards by establishing a contract percentage goal for HUB businesses.